Social Media Risks in Healthcare

 Organizations should be aware of social media risks and take steps to address these risks.

-• HIPAA violations: Violations of patient privacy and confidentiality are one of social media’s greatest risks.
-Violations can occur if providers or staff members disclose protected health information when responding to comments on social media, but there are also risks of staff posting information about patients on their personal social media accounts.
+- HIPAA violations: Violations of patient privacy and confidentiality are one of social media’s greatest risks.
+Violations can occur if providers or staff members disclose protected health information when responding to comments on social media, and there is also a risk of staff posting information about patients on their personal social media accounts.
 Some staff members mistakenly believe that if they do not use a patient’s name, they are not violating the patient’s privacy.
 Examples of this include identifying a patient by room number or describing a patient’s injuries or other physical characteristics.
 Staff members should be cautioned against posting anything about patients on their personal social media accounts.
 The organization’s policies should prohibit such postings and address how these violations will be handled, including termination of employment.
-Policies should prohibit the use of personal cell phones or other devices for taking pictures or videos of patients.
+Policies should prohibit the use of personal cell phones or other devices for photographing or video recording patients.
 Images necessary for patient care should be obtained with devices owned by the organization.
 See our practice tip Complete Medical Records: Your Best Defense for more information on digital recording.

-Healthcare providers should be aware of boundary issues that may occur if they “friend” a patient or become a follower of a patient’s blog.
-Even the act of friending a patient or posting on a blog could identify them as a patient and thus be a privacy violation.
+Healthcare providers and staff should be aware of boundary issues that may arise if they “friend” a patient or become a follower of a patient’s blog.
+Even the act of friending a patient or posting on a blog could identify them as a patient and thus become a privacy violation.

 Professional staff should be aware that disclosing protected health information without patient authorization can also lead to sanctions by professional boards as well as other legal actions.

-• Employment issues: Most organizations have policies addressing employee conduct and other behavioral expectations.
-Social media policies should address employee conduct on their personal social media sites; however, organizations need to be aware of federal labor relations laws when developing these policies.
+- Employment issues: Most organizations have policies addressing employee conduct and other behavioral expectations.
+Social media policies should address employee conduct on their personal social media accounts; however, organizations should be aware of federal labor relations laws when developing these policies.

 To avoid misrepresentation by employees, organizations should have policies prohibiting employees from using the company name or logo in their social media name or handle.